-I’ve noticed more than once that fools, assholes, and trolls can occasionally provide a useful service in that they can make us take a fresh look at our own arguments.
+I’ve noticed more than once that fools and internet trolls can occasionally provide a useful service in that they can make us take a fresh look at our own arguments.
 Right now, someone on Facebook is pulling out the old, tired chestnut that the U.S. Civil War “wasn’t actually about slavery,” and in reading the replies from those naive enough to believe he can be reasoned with, I’ve noticed some things that are worth clarifying.

 First of all, putting the question as it is usually put, “What was the Civil War about?” or, “Why was the Civil War fought?” introduces ambiguity right away.
 The question can mean any of four closely interrelated things: 1) what were the social, economic, and political pressures that led to secession?
 2) What were the social, economic, and political pressures that led the North to resist secession?
 3) Why did those on either side volunteer for military service?
 4) Once there, what drove them to actually charge into those horrific killing fields, willing to die or to take life?